ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 We see that prologue formulas can be lengthy scripts.
 Indeed,
 one
-scisheet developed with a plant biologists has a prologue formula with over fifty statements.
+scisheet developed with a plant biologist has a prologue formula with over fifty statements.
+As such,
-With lengthy scripts, it is essential that syntax and execution errors are localized to a line within the script.
+it is essential that
+syntax and execution errors are localized to a line within the script.
 We refer to this as the **script debuggability requirement**.